Lessons from loadshedding: 12 strategies to help you save electricity

 9. Make epic sandwiches

 Many people say they like to make sandwiches, but not just any sandwich, epic ones!
 From using up leftovers to making interesting fillings and layering up your faves, the humble sandwich is proving to be a life-saver.
 Toasties all fall into this category and the top choice for most of you was braaibroodjies (obviously!).
-You can also use small camper stoves to make toasties in a pinch when the power is out.
+You can also use small camper stoves to make toasties in a pinch.

 Braaibroodjie Club Sandwich